 Super versatile!
 Like a chameleon of foods.

 What makes frittatas so light and creamy is that they usually use heavy cream in them.
-That is absolutely fine if you like but heavy cream but it is not usually something I have around my house and let’s face it something called heavy cream means heavy on the calories as well!
+And that is absolutely fine if you like but heavy cream but it is not usually something I have around my house and let’s face it something called heavy cream means heavy on the calories as well!

-Not to worry!
 You can make a lighter substitute that still uses fat but is a little better and I guarantee you that you have just what you need in your house.
 No need to rush to the store.
 Plus not everyone does well with dairy so what do you do then?

 Healthy Substitutes for Heavy Cream: 1 Cup Equivalent